 While there are many choices of materials for the NEMS and TMD, the analysis will focus on using silicon for the NEMS and MoS2 for the TMD.
 This specification will allow calculation of the forces and determination of how much voltage is needed to strain the stritch device.
-Figure 8.5 plots the amount of strain in the TMD as a function of voltage, $V{GS}$ , assuming the length and width of the TMD equal each other ( $X_o = W{TMD}$ ).
-It is observed that the amount of voltage needed to strain the MoS2 is reduced with decreasing lengths/widths of the TMD.
-For example, a voltage of $V{GS} = 0.055$ Volts is needed obtain a strain of $\varepsilon = 0.06$ when $x_o = W{TMD} = 10$ nm.
+Figure 8.7 plots the amount of strain in the TMD as a function of voltage, V{GS} , for three particular sizes of TMD; $x_o = 10$ nm, 20 nm and 30 nm.
+It is observed that the amount of voltage needed to strain the MoS2 is reduced with decreasing size of the TMD.
+For example, a voltage of $V{GS}= 0.055$ Volts is needed obtain a strain of $\varepsilon = 0.06$ if when $x_o = 10$ nm.
 It is desirable to reduce the voltage because this also reduces the energy needed to switch the device.
-This analysis indicates that reducing the length/width of TMD will decrease the switching energy.
+This analysis indicates that reducing the size of TMD, will decrease the switching energy.

-Figure 8.5 - The calculated strain versus applied voltage for three lengths/widths of the TMD.
+Figure 8.5 - The amount of strain versus applied voltage for three sizes of the TMD.